agilepro/better-thought/markdown/chapter-05.md

-# Chapter 5: Thinking About The Three Principles
+# Thinking About The Three Principles

 ### *A Kinder Way of Understanding How We Experience Life*